 In an effort to connect more with my readers and keep up with all the conversations and jokes that come up online, I made a twitter account.
-And then I got scared and abandoned it for a month.
-But that's not the point.
-I'm doing this now!
-I'm new to twitter, so I'm not quite … Continue reading I just joined Twitter!
+I'm new to twitter, so I'm not quite sure what exactly I'm doing.
+I'm ready to start bonding with all of you.
+Follow me on twitter @thelitafrican and … Continue reading I just joined Twitter!

 Hibiscus is a beautiful and colourful cookbook filled with Nigerian-inspired dishes.
 I say Nigerian-inspired because the dishes are based on traditional Nigerian food and ingredients, but feature unconventional methods and spices, to offer a unique experience, and cater to a Western (British) audience.
 I was a little shocked by some of the dishes featured in … Continue reading What I Learnt | Hibiscus by Lopè Ariyo

 La Bastarda tells the African queer story from a different perspective.
 It features lesbian and gay characters in a very traditional village in Equatorial Guinea.
 The main character, Okomo, grapples her feelings about her father's abandonment, and what it means to be a 'bastard', a woman, and a lesbian, in a society that values none. … Continue reading Thoughts On | La Bastarda by Trifonia Melibea Obono